Complaints about councillors

 Complaints that councillors may have breached the Code are overseen by the Monitoring Officer.
-The Monitoring Officer is the Council’s Head of Legal & Democratic Services and is charged with ensuring that all complaints are resolved impartially and fairly, in accordance with a locally agreed procedures.
+The Monitoring Officer is the Council’s Executive Lead – Strategy, Governance and Law and is charged with ensuring that all complaints are resolved impartially and fairly, in accordance with a locally agreed procedures.
 Procedure for dealing with complaints about councillors.

-The Monitoring Officer will make an initial assessment of the complaint in consultation with one of the Council’s two Independent Persons before writing to you regarding next steps.
-This should be within 10 working days of receipt of your complaint although this may take longer if additional information is needed.
+The Monitoring Officer will make a preliminary assessment of the complaint in consultation with one of the Council’s two Independent Persons before writing to you regarding next steps.
+This should be within 28 working days of receipt of your complaint although this may take longer if additional information is needed.